 Study skills help students practice EF skills such as organizing and preparing information and thinking about time management.
 Often, elementary schools begin vocabulary or spelling quizzes, which are a great opportunity to think about “teaching into” the idea of preparing for content area quizzes or tests.
 Technology tools such as Quizlet, as well as flashcards and index cards for Memory games are all good strategies that are helpful for all kids to learn and practice.
-Teachers can also help all students make a plan for when and how they are going to practice for a quiz -- an important exercise for all students to learn.
+Teachers can also help students make a plan for when and how they are going to study for a quiz -- an important exercise for all students to learn.

 7) Provide time for student self-reflection and assessment

 Reflection helps build understanding and strategies for improvement.
-Example questions to consider for individual students or class discussions can include, what strategies helped you (your group) stay organized or prepare for a test?
+Example questions to consider for individual students or class discussions include, what strategies helped you (your group) stay organized or prepare for a test?
 What did you find helpful?
 What did you find difficult?
 Having kids reflect on these skills allows them time to process what works for them and what they can do for the next time.
 A rubric can also be developed that helps students and teachers reflect on EF skills and use of strategies.

 8) Create opportunities for parent engagement